Radhika Pandit: Established actress and stardom (2012–2016)

 In Kaddipudi, Pandit was cast as Uma, a junior artiste in films, opposite Kaddipudi (played by Shiva Rajkumar), a former underworld don who tries to renounce a life of violence, but in vain.
 Her performance as a girl from a poor family having lost her parents and living with her grandmother, and playing the love interest of Kaddipudi was received well.
 Muralidhara Khajane of The Hindu wrote, "Radhika Pandit excels and puts in a mature performance and brings dignity to the character."
 In her second release of 2013, she was cast opposite Sumanth Shailendra in Dilwala, a romantic film that opened to largely negative reviews.
 Pandit's performance was however praised by critics and she received her second nomination of SIIMA Award of Best Actress.
 She next starred in the romance film, Bahaddur as Anjali, the love interest of Ashok (played by Druva Sarja), a descendant of a royal family.
 G. S. Kumar wrote that she "wins your heart with her brilliant expressions and dialogue delivery."
 Despite having received mixed reviews, the film turned out to be a commercial success.
-Santhosh Ananddram's Mr. and Mrs. Ramachari saw Pandit work with Yash for the third time.
+Santhosh Ananddram's Mr & Mrs Ramachari saw Pandit work with Yash for the third time.
 She was cast as the girlfriend of a stubborn brat, played by Yash, who idolises actor Vishnuvardhan and has an easygoing attitude towards life.
 Kumar felt that Pandit delivered a "winsome performance".
 The film emerged as a massive commercial success and won her the SIIMA Award for Best Actress – Kannada.